geoffreycs/bad-apple-shuffleboard/README.md

 # Bad Apple but it's played on FRC's WPILib Shuffleboard
 Demo for 2.3.1 coming soon.
+(Update: No, it's not.
+I'm out of high school and have a job now.)
 Version 2.0.0 demo: https://youtu.be/KpqA7TDJLUQ
 Version 1.0.0 demo: https://youtu.be/po4Deg7V8vA

+Side note: This was originally made back in high school when I had too much free time, hence the overly wordy README which I apologize for.

 ## Requirements